mstksg/inCode/copy/entries/singletons-3.md

     Which we must pass a proof that `s` is not equal to `'Opened` in order to open our door.

-    Is this really the same function?
+    Is this really the same thing?
+Is `Refuted (s :~: 'Opened)` the same thing as `Knockable s`?

-    Try writing the following functions to prove that `Refuted (s :~: 'Opened)` is the same as `Knockable`:
+    Let's try to say that the two things are the same!
+Write the following functions to show that `Refuted (s :~: 'Opened)` is the same logical predicate as `Knockable s`!

     ```haskell
     !!!singletons/Door3.hs "knockedRefute"4 "refuteKnocked"4